rkonoplev/dniester/docs/en/DATABASE_GUIDE.md

 - ✅ **Archive integrity**: All existing news-term relationships maintained
 - ✅ **Vocabulary preservation**: Original Drupal 6 vocabulary names ("category", "tags", etc.) kept
 - ✅ **No data loss**: Complete taxonomy structure migrated
-- ✅ **Future flexibility**: New terms can use existing or new vocabulary groupings

 ---